 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) and whose righteous soul was tormented by seeing and hearing their lawlessness day after day,

-OET-LV(for the righteous man dwelling among them in_seeing and in_hearing, day by day, was_tormenting in_^his_ righteous _soul with_^their_lawless works),
+OET-LV (for the righteous man dwelling among them in_seeing and in_hearing, day by day, was_tormenting in_^his_ righteous _soul with_^their_lawless works),

-SR-GNT (βλέμματι γὰρ καὶ ἀκοῇ δίκαιος, ἐγκατοικῶν ἐν αὐτοῖς ἡμέραν ἐξ ἡμέρας, ψυχὴν δικαίαν ἀνόμοις ἔργοις ἐβασάνιζεν)·
+SR-GNT (βλέμματι γὰρ καὶ ἀκοῇ ὁ δίκαιος, ἐγκατοικῶν ἐν αὐτοῖς ἡμέραν ἐξ ἡμέρας, ψυχὴν δικαίαν ἀνόμοις ἔργοις ἐβασάνιζεν)· ‡

 ((blemmati gar kai akoaʸ ho dikaios, egkatoikōn en autois haʸmeran ex haʸmeras, psuⱪaʸn dikaian anomois ergois ebasanizen);)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT (for, by seeing and by hearing, that righteous man, living among them day from day, was tormenting his righteous soul by lawless works);